artem-zyktin/logger/README.utf8.en.md

 ﻿# Logger

-Logger is a policy based logger.
+Logger is a policy based thread safe logger.
 That means that you functionality depends on policies that would be passed to logger as template parameters.

 ## License